harshasrigit/vpc_terraform_github_action/README.md

        b.  installed terraform to windows
        c.  installed aws cli

-4. Writing Terraform Code:  VPC infrastructure
+2. Writing Terraform Code:  VPC infrastructure

       a.   networks
       b.   subnets
       c.   security groups

-6. Initializing and Applying Terraform: Learn how to initialize your Terraform project and apply your code to create the VPC in your cloud provider.🌟
+3. Initializing and Applying Terraform:

-7. GitHub Repository Setup: We'll guide you through setting up a GitHub repository to store your Terraform code, including creating a README, .gitignore, and other essential files.📂
+4. GitHub Repository Setup:setting up a GitHub repository to store

+     a.
+Terraform code
+     b.
+README
+     c.   .gitignore
+     d.   essential files.

-8. GitHub Actions Configuration: Discover how to configure GitHub Actions workflows to automate the deployment of your Terraform code.
-We'll cover secrets management and workflow triggers on pushing the code to a specific branch.⚙️
+5. GitHub Actions Configuration: configure GitHub Actions workflows to automate the deployment of your Terraform code.

+    a.   secrets management and workflow triggers on pushing the code to a specific branch.

-9. Push to GitHub: See how to push your Terraform code to your GitHub repository and trigger the GitHub Actions workflow.📦
+6. Push to GitHub: See how to push  Terraform code to GitHub repository and trigger the GitHub Actions workflow.

-10. Monitor and Verify: Learn how to monitor the progress of your GitHub Actions workflow and verify the successful deployment of your VPC infrastructure.🧐
+7. Monitor and Verify: Learn how to monitor the progress of your GitHub Actions workflow and verify the successful deployment of  VPC infrastructure.

-By the end of this video, you'll have a solid understanding of how to create and manage infrastructure using Terraform and how to automate the deployment process with GitHub Actions.
-Don't forget to like, subscribe, and hit the bell icon to stay updated with more exciting tutorials and tech content.
-Let's dive in and empower your infrastructure automation journey!💪📺